-Once you have submitted your application, it will be reviewed by 3 different parties to make sure that you are a suitable person to rent out their property.
-They are: (1) The property management company (2) The guarantor company (3) The landlord
+Once you have submitted your application, it will be reviewed by 3 different parties to make sure that you are a suitable person to rent their property.
+They are: (1) the property management company (2) the guarantor company and (3) the landlord.

-Many landlords/guarantor companies require you to earn more than 3 times the rent of salary to be eligible.
-For instance, on a 400,000 yen/month salary, the most rent you could afford would be 130,000 yen/month!
+Many landlords/guarantor companies require your salary to be at least 3 times the rent in order to be an eligible tenant.
+For instance, on a 400,000 yen/month salary, the highest rent you could afford would be 130,000 yen/month!

-They will also call you for a quick survey, and unfortunately, not many of them speak English.
-Not being able to speak Japanese does not mean that you cannot find an apartment, but it does change the number of listings you can reach in the market.
+They will also call you for a quick confirmation, and unfortunately, not many of them speak English.
+Not being able to speak Japanese does not mean that you cannot find an apartment, but it does change the number of listings you can realistically be eligible for in the market.

 6. Living with friends

-There are only a few apartments that allow the tenants to live with their friends.
+There are only a handful apartments that allow tenants to live with their friends.
 Most landlords are worried about one of them moving out unexpectedly and leaving the other unable to pay rent.
-If the main contractor could meet the income rule as we showed before, we may win negotiating with the landlord.
+If the main contractor could meet the income rule as we showed before, we may be able to successfully negotiate with the landlord.

 7. Living with pets

-There are also very few listings that allow pets, and the majority are only cats or small dogs friendly.
-Please be noted that most apartments that allow pets require a relatively larger sum for the refundable deposit.
+There are also very few listings that allow pets, and the majority only allow cats or small dogs.
+Please note that most apartments that allow pets require a relatively larger sum as a pet deposit.